David Lewis (philosopher)

-David Kellogg Lewis (September 28, 1941 – October 14, 2001) was an American philosopher who is widely regarded as one of the most important philosophers of the 20th century.
+David Kellogg Lewis (September 28, 1941 – October 14, 2001) was an American philosopher.
 Lewis taught briefly at UCLA and then at Princeton University from 1970 until his death.
 He is closely associated with Australia, whose philosophical community he visited almost annually for more than 30 years.

-Lewis made significant contributions in philosophy of mind, philosophy of probability, epistemology, philosophical logic, aesthetics, philosophy of mathematics, philosophy of time and philosophy of science.
+Lewis made significant contributions in the philosophy of mind, philosophy of probability, epistemology, philosophical logic, aesthetics, philosophy of mathematics, philosophy of time, and philosophy of science.
 In most of these fields he is considered among the most important figures of recent decades.
-But Lewis is most famous for his work in metaphysics, philosophy of language and semantics, in which his books On the Plurality of Worlds (1986) and Counterfactuals (1973) are considered classics.
-His works on the logic and semantics of counterfactual conditionals are broadly used by philosophers and linguists along with a competing account from Robert Stalnaker; together the Stalnaker-Lewis theory of counterfactuals has become perhaps the most pervasive and influential account of its type in the philosophical and linguistic literature.
+Lewis is most famous for his work in metaphysics, philosophy of language and semantics, in which his books On the Plurality of Worlds (1986) and Counterfactuals (1973) are considered classics.
+His works on the logic and semantics of counterfactual conditionals are broadly used by philosophers and linguists along with a competing account from Robert Stalnaker; together the Stalnaker–Lewis theory of counterfactuals has become perhaps the most pervasive and influential account of its type in the philosophical and linguistic literature.
 His metaphysics incorporated seminal contributions to quantified modal logic, the development of counterpart theory, counterfactual causation, and the position called "Humean supervenience".
-Most comprehensively in On the Plurality of Worlds, Lewis defended modal realism: the view that possible worlds exist as concrete entities in logical space, and that our world is one among many equally real possible ones.
+Most comprehensively in On the Plurality of Worlds, Lewis defended modal realism: the view that possible worlds exist as concrete entities, and that our world is one among many equally real possible ones.

 Early life and education

-Lewis was born in Oberlin, Ohio, to John D. Lewis, a Professor of Government at Oberlin College, and Ruth Ewart Kellogg Lewis, a distinguished medieval historian, through whom he was the grandson of the Presbyterian minister Edwin Henry Kellogg and the great-grandson of the Presbyterian missionary and Hindi expert Samuel H. Kellogg.
-The formidable intellect for which he was known later in his life was already manifest during his years at Oberlin High School, when he attended college lectures in chemistry.
-He went on to Swarthmore College and spent a year at Oxford University (1959–1960), where he was tutored by Iris Murdoch and attended lectures by Gilbert Ryle, H. P. Grice, P. F. Strawson, and J. L. Austin.
-It was his year at Oxford that played a seminal role in his decision to study philosophy, and that made him the quintessentially analytic philosopher he soon became.
-Lewis received his Ph.D from Harvard University in 1967, where he studied under W. V. O. Quine, many of whose views he came to repudiate.
-It was there that his connection with Australia was first established when he took a seminar with J. J. C. Smart, a leading Australian philosopher.
-"I taught David Lewis," Smart would say in later years, "Or rather, he taught me."
+Lewis was born in Oberlin, Ohio, to John D. Lewis, a professor of government at Oberlin College, and Ruth Ewart Kellogg Lewis, a medieval historian.
+He was the grandson of the Presbyterian minister Edwin Henry Kellogg and the great-grandson of the Presbyterian missionary and Hindi expert Samuel H. Kellogg.

+Lewis attended Oberlin High School, where he attended college lectures in chemistry.
+He went on to Swarthmore College and spent a year at Oxford University (1959–60), where he was tutored by Iris Murdoch and attended lectures by Gilbert Ryle, H. P. Grice, P. F. Strawson, and J. L. Austin.
+His year at Oxford played an important role in his decision to study philosophy, despite originally planning to major in chemistry.
+Whilst undertaking graduate studies at Harvard University, Lewis failed a prelim on metaphysics twice, risking expulsion if he could not pass it on the third attempt.
+His wife, Steffi Lewis, said that he would get stuck on any question he found interesting and neglect the rest of them.
+Lewis received his Ph.D. from Harvard University in 1967, where he studied under W. V. O. Quine, whose views he would later dispute.
+It was there he took a seminar with the visiting Australian philosopher J. J. C. Smart.
+Smart recalled, "I taught David Lewis, or rather, he taught me."

-Lewis joined the philosophy department at UCLA in 1966.
-In 1970, he moved to Princeton, where he spent the remainder of his career.
+Lewis joined the philosophy department at the University of California, Los Angeles, in 1966.
+In 1970, he moved to Princeton University, where he spent the remainder of his career.